 There are two existing lacquer spray booths one called the "furniture" booth and the other called the "grille" or conveyor booth.
 Both booths are exempt from permitting under Rule 287(c).
-Coating usage on each booth for 2013 did not exceed 99 gallons per month which is well below the 200 gallon limit in Rule 287(c).
-The units are also exempt from the requirements of Rule 621 because VOC emissions were no greater than 669 pounds which is well below the 2,000 pound per month limit in the rule.
+The grille booth had monthly coating usage in 2015 and 2016 no greater than 81 gallons and the furniture booth had monthly coating usage no greater than 106 gallons for the same time period.
+Coating usage on each booth is well below the 200 gallon limit in Rule 287(c).
+The units are also exempt from the requirements of Rule 621 because VOC emissions were no greater than 730 pounds which is well below the 2,000 pound per month limit in the rule.
 See attached records.
 Both spray booths had filters installed properly and Brink HVLP guns were being used.
 Also see discussion below regarding lacquer booth emissions.